Why I Mark the Spring Equinox.

 Why celebrate?

-No wonder our ancestors celebrated Spring Equinox, the new life, new growth and new beginnings.
-In winter, times were hard as life lay dormant and days were cold and short.
-Since Winter Solstice (the shortest day in December) the light slowly increases and the Equinox is the moment of transition to longer, warmer days.
 I was walking amongst flowering magnolias trees and camellias this week and felt such deep delight.
 How is it a bud, a new green leaf, a beautiful bloom, can bring such joy?
-For our hunter gathering ancestors it would have meant fresh food, sustenance and health, no wonder it was a time of feasting, thanks giving and hope.
-To celebrate it feels intrinsic, as if something in my body knows it’s significance.
+For our hunter gathering ancestors the return of Spring and the sun would have meant fresh food, sustenance and health, no wonder it was a time of feasting, thanks giving and hope.
+To celebrate this moment feels intrinsic the more I have connected to nature, as if something in my body knows it’s significance and a deeper appreciation of new beginnings and new life.

 Mark Spring Equinox with LiveLight|DwellDeep